opsmop/opsmop/docs/source/push.rst

     class DemoRole(Role):

         def inventory(self):
-            # required!
+            # required! we'll explain this shortly
             return inventory.filter(groups='webservers*')

         def ssh_as(self):
+            # optional.
+            # this specifies to login as 'opsmop' and use a SSH key.
-            # username and optionally a password
+            # the default would be to use your username and SSH key.
+            # if you MUST use a password, read about defaults.toml below.
+            # you CAN put a password here, such a value from a database, but we recommend keys
             return ('opsmop', None)

         def sudo(self):
+            # optional.
-            # whether to sudo (usually this should be True)
+            # whether to sudo after logging in.
+Defaults to False, almost always should be set True.
             return True

         def sudo_as(self):
+            # optional.
-            # username and optionally a password for the sudo account
+            # username and optionally a password for the sudo account.
+If not set, consults values in defaults.toml.
+            # if no defaults.toml, this uses root and no password.
             return ('root', None)

         def check_host_keys(self):
-            # whether to check host keys, the default is True
+            # whether to check host keys, the default is True - if dealing with frequently changing systems, false may be better.
+            # there is no system to auto-add host keys (yet), so you would have to use ssh-keyscan.
             return False

-To review, these are all is is in addition the the usual parts of the role, which are used in both local and push modes:

-.. code-block: python
+.. note:

-    def set_resources(self):
-        # ...

-    def set_handlers(self):
-        # ...

-    def set_variables(self):
-        # ...

-    def should_process_when(self):
-        # ...

-    def pre(self):
-        # ...

-    def post(self):
-        # ...

     If you need a review of basic language features, see :ref:`language` and :ref:`advanced`.
+All the language features you learned in those chapters work together with this new information.

+.. note:

     This may seem like a lot of methods to define for each role, but remember that OpsMop is Python, and you can define a BaseRole and then subclass from it to keep your roles short and organized!

 .. note::